darinz/ML/14_rlhf/04_policy_optimization.md

 Policy optimization is the core component of RLHF that updates the language model policy to maximize expected reward from human feedback.
 Unlike traditional supervised learning that minimizes prediction error, policy optimization maximizes reward signals from human evaluators or learned reward models.

+### Understanding Policy Optimization Intuitively

+**The Learning Process:**
+1. **Generate responses**: Language model produces responses to prompts
+2. **Evaluate responses**: Reward model scores the responses
+3. **Compute gradients**: Calculate how to change the model to get higher scores
+4. **Update policy**: Adjust model parameters to improve future responses
+5. **Maintain quality**: Ensure updates don't break the model

+**The Key Insight:**
+Instead of learning from "correct" answers (supervised learning), we learn from "good" vs "bad" responses (reinforcement learning).
+The model learns to generate responses that get higher rewards.

 ### Key Concepts

 **1. Policy Gradient**: Direct optimization of policy parameters using gradient ascent